eikek/sbt-openapi-schema/README.md

 This is an sbt plugin to generate Scala, Java or Elm code given an openapi 3.x specification.
 Unlike other codegen tools, this focuses only on the `#/components/schema` section.
-Also, it generates immutable classes (scala and java) and optionally the corresponding JSON conversions.
+Also, it generates immutable classes and optionally the corresponding JSON conversions.

-It generates Scala, Java or Elm code:

 - Scala: `case class`es are generated and JSON conversion via circe.
 - Java: immutable classes (with builder pattern) are generated and JSON conversion via jackson (requires jackson > 2.9).
-- Elm: (experimental) type aliases are generated and constructors for "empty" values.
+- Elm: (experimental) records are generated and constructors for "empty" values.
 It works only for objects.
 JSON conversion is generated using Elm's default encoding support and the [json-decode-pipeline](https://github.com/NoRedInk/elm-json-decode-pipeline)